PontusO/EspATMQTT/README.md

 # A simple wrapper library for the MQTT functionality in the esp-at stack.

-This library was developed to support the MQTT stack found in the esp-at interpreter.
+This library was developed to support the MQTT stack found in the ESP-AT interpreter.
 It forms a simple wrapper around the AT commands in order to make it easier to use, instead of sending AT commands over the serial port you can now use a simple C++ class with a well defined API to do the same.
 All the handling of the serial port is taken care of for you.

 ## The AT_Class